Aslaan001/CIS_Problems/Celestial_Subarray_Average/problem.md

 ## Description

-In the land of `Averon`, numbers in the sacred scroll `Nums` represent the brightness of stars.
+In the Sky of `Arexona`, numbers in the `Nums` represent the brightness of stars.
 Your task, as the `Celestial Mathematician`, is to find the `subarray of length k` that has the `highest average brightness``.

 Return this `maximum average value`, accurate up to `10⁻⁵`.